craw0967/steamlink-archlinux/README.md

 pacman -Syu
 ```

-You can find more information about the pacman keyring and updating the system via the Archlinux wiki - https://wiki.archlinux.org/title/Pacman/Package_signing
+You can find more information about the pacman keyring and updating the system via the ArchLinux wiki - https://wiki.archlinux.org/title/Pacman/Package_signing

 For example, if a system upgrade has been delayed for an extended period, you should manually sync the package database and upgrade the *archlinux-keyring* before performing a system upgrade.
 ```